haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 ## Assignments and exams
 Assignments (four) will typically be made available a week before they are due (sometimes 2 weeks).
+Assignments will typically involve integrating concepts/content discussed in class with readings of primary literature, discussing the application of the ideas to specific cases, and developing protocols/materials for clinical use.
+Some assignments will also involve hands-on measurements (e.g., environmental and personal noise assessments), querying standardized databases (e.g., FDA MedWatch), and watching video lectures by other professionals/scientists.
 Submitted work will consist of electronic files (PDF) uploaded through Canvas.
 All assignments are due by the time and date posted on Canvas.
-You are encourage to discuss course topics with your peers, and may discuss the contents of the assignments with other people *in broad/general terms*, but please do not share specific solutions to assignments.
-Exams are essentially extended assignments with the added constraint that you cannot discuss any part of the contents with other people.
+You are encourage to discuss course topics with your colleagues, but discussions involving assignments should be done *in broad/general terms*.
+Please do not share specific solutions to assignments.
+Exams are essentially extended assignments with the added constraint that you cannot discuss the contents with other people.

 There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may